 So, in short, the time is now to give your marketing a massive injection of social proof.
 It’ll help you stand out, increase word-of-mouth, rise conversion rates, help your sales team close more deals, and much more.

-What the Hell is Social Proof?
+What the Heck is Social Proof?

 Social proof is the answer but what exactly is it and how do you get it?
 There are plenty of schools of thought on this but I like to think about social proof in 6 unique categories.